OBF/obf-docs/code-of-conduct/incident-reporting-guidelines.md

 # 3 Incident Reporting Guidelines

-## 3.1 Reporting to Code of Conduct Committee
+## 3.1 Reporting to the Code of Conduct Committee

 Reports to the Code of Conduct Committee should be made by emailing <dedicated Code of Conduct email>.
 All reports will be reviewed by the Code of Conduct Committee and will be kept confidential.